 Types

-Organic and paid marketing themselves include different types of marketing.
-Here they are.
+Organic and paid marketing themselves include different types of marketing, as follows.

 Organic marketing